-The City of Dauphin Public Water System provides potable drinking water and supplies potable water to a private water system in the RM of Dauphin.
-The city obtains surface water from Edwards Creek and can draw water from Edwards Lake inside Riding Mountain National Park when required depending on the available supply naturally occurring in Edwards Creek.
-Vermillion Reservoir Dam is operated by Manitoba Water Stewardship and is also used when needed.
+The City of Dauphin Public Water System provides potable drinking water and also supplies potable water to a private water system in the RM of Dauphin.
+The City obtains surface water from Edwards Creek and can draw water from Edwards Lake inside Riding Mountain National Park when required depending on the available supply naturally occurring in Edwards Creek.
+Vermillion Reservoir Dam is operated by the Province and is also used when needed.

-The existing water distribution network is made up of pipes of various, age, size and material.
-The distribution network is made up of pipe ranging from 100 mm to 300 mm diameter, with most of the pipe being 150 mm in diameter.
-The system is gravity fed.
+The existing water distribution network is gravity fed and made up of pipes of various ages, sizes, and materials.
+Pipe ranges from 100 mm to 400 mm in diameter with most of the pipe being 150 mm in diameter.

-The distribution system is comprised of 3,337 active metred service connections - 88.8% residential services, 10.8% commercial services and 0.4% rural services.
+The distribution system is comprised of 3,337 active metered service connections - 88.8% residential services, 10.8% commercial services, and 0.4% rural services.